 Most food products are stamped with a “Best By” date, but that doesn’t necessarily mean they are expired after that date!
 Some foods will stay good indefinitely when properly stored.
 That’s right, even if they come with a date!
+These 10 everyday items will last for years — sometimes decades — even after they’ve been opened.
+Keep these products on hand rather than throwing them out, and you’ll be reducing food waste and keeping money in your pocket.
+Score!

 10 Foods That Will Never Expire